 Even the most expensive and well-made of our recommendations doesn’t have a great track record for reliability.
 As with the Brookstone, some buyers of the Kendal machine said their heaters stopped working.
 Others said their machines developed issues with the roller motors or other electronics, which rendered their machines essentially expensive buckets.

 Overall, some buyers simply felt they weren’t getting their money’s worth with the Kendal.
 They expected much better performance than the cheaper units they’d used previously, and weren’t impressed by the Kendal’s build quality or functionality.

 Which is the Best Home Foot Spa for You?

-The Dr. Scholl’s is the clear choice for folks who are strapped for cash, and for people who are curious about foot spa machines and want to try one out without spending lots of money.
+The Homedics is the clear choice for folks who are strapped for cash, and for people who are curious about foot spa machines and want to try one out without spending lots of money.
 It’ll give you a good sense of the experience, and it provides a lot of bang for your buck.
-On the downside, it can’t heat water, so it’s only good for short soaks.
-Since it’s so small, it’s not a good choice for guys with larger feet.
-It also lacks a powerful massage jet function, so you might find the bubble machine lackluster.
+On the downside, it doesn’t have many features or extras.

 The Brookstone is a great midrange choice for people who want a unit that can heat its own water, and maintain warm water for longer soaks.
 It has the best massage jets of the three, and it’s a nice compromise between the budget options and premium models.
 You’ll have lots more room for larger feet, and all the features of the Dr. Scholl’s, too.
 However, it doesn’t have motorized rollers, and it has iffy reliability.
 You’ll definitely want to opt for the longer warranty option on this unit.